KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##        'Positive' Class : Y
     ##

-This model has accuracy of 82%, it may seems high but it is miss-leading because it can only correctly predicting “Y” correctly at 97% (sensitivity) but very low accuracy of predicting “N” at only 48% (specificity).
+This model has a very good accuracy rate at 82.5% but in above case, this accuracy rate is very miss-leading because it can only correctly predicting “Y” at 97.6% (sensitivity) and when predicting “N”, the accuracy drops to only 48% (specificity).

-Let’s try out the default 0.5 cut-off point, it is the default classificiation cut-off point if ROC is not generated for its suggestion of the best probability cutoff point.
+Let’s try out the default 0.5 cut-off point, it is the default classification cut-off point if ROC is not generated for the best suggested probability cutoff point.
+The default 0.5 generally works well but ROC’s probability cutoff point is generally recommended.

 ``` r
 pred_logistic <- model_logistic %>% predict(test.set, type = 'raw')